 Dr. Derek Fisher

 The second major research arm uses EEG and ERPs to investigate how common drugs influence brain function in healthy control and clinical populations.
-While this work initially focused on nicotine, Dr. Fisher has shifted his focus to other drugs, such as caffeine.
-The ELM lab recently completed a funded project investigating the impact of caffeine on ERP-indexed cognition in early phase psychosis and is currently conducting an NSERC Discovery Grant-funded project probing how caffeine may differentially affect brain function in females across different phases of the menstrual cycle.
+While this work initially focused on nicotine, Dr. Fisher has shifted his focus to other drugs such as caffeine and cannabis.
+Dr. Fisher’s lab is currently conducting an NSERC Discovery Grant-funded project probing how caffeine may differentially affect brain function in females across different phases of the menstrual cycle, as well as a CIHR-funded project to examine whether cannabis affects the brain differently in males and females.